akorablov/project_data_jobs/README.md

 ```

 #### Results
-Here's the breakdown of the highest-paid & most in-demand skills for data analysts in the US:
+Below is an overview of the top-paying and most sought-after skills for Data Analysts in the U.S.:

 ![The Highest Paid & Most In-Demand Skills for Data Analysts in the US](PyProject_1/images/Highest_Paid&Most_in-demand_Skills_DA_US.png)

-*Two separate bar graphs visualizing the highest paid skills and most in-demand skills for data analysts in the US.*
+*Visual comparison of the most in-demand and highest-paying skills for U.S. Data Analysts using two bar charts.*

 #### Insights:

-- The top graph shows specialized technical skills like `dplyr`, `Bitbucket`, and `Gitlab` are associated with higher salaries, some reaching up to $200K, suggesting that advanced technical proficiency can increase earning potential.
+- The top graph reveals that specialized technical skills such as dplyr, Bitbucket, and GitLab are linked to higher salaries—some exceeding $200K.
+This suggests that advanced technical expertise can significantly boost earning potential.

-- The bottom graph highlights that foundational skills like `Excel`, `PowerPoint`, and `SQL` are the most in-demand, even though they may not offer the highest salaries.
-This demonstrates the importance of these core skills for employability in data analysis roles.
+- The bottom graph highlights the most in-demand skills, including Excel, PowerPoint, and SQL.
+While these foundational tools may not command the highest salaries, they are essential for employability and remain widely requested in job postings.

-- There's a clear distinction between the skills that are highest paid and those that are most in-demand.
-Data analysts aiming to maximize their career potential should consider developing a diverse skill set that includes both high-paying specialized skills and widely demanded foundational skills.
+- Overall, there’s a clear distinction between the skills that offer the highest pay and those that are most sought after.
+To maximize career growth, data analysts should aim to build a balanced skill set that combines in-demand core tools with high-value technical proficiencies.

 ## 4. Highlighting high-impact skills that combine strong demand with higher earning potential (US)